 Common property can include such things as:

-The common property memorandum can be adopted by a by-law and can be modified to suit the particular circumstances of a strata scheme.
-An owners corporation should seek professional advice as to whether the memorandum is appropriate for their scheme.
+The prescribed common property memorandum (which is the only memorandum that can be used) can be adopted by passing a by-law.
+It cannot be modified except to exclude specified items that are not needed.
+An owners corporation should seek professional advice to find out whether the memorandum is appropriate for their scheme.

-The registered strata plan defines the boundaries between common property and lots in a strata scheme and can also be useful in clarifying what areas are common property.
-For enquiries about interpretations of the plan or to buy a copy for information on common property in strata plans that were registered before 1 July 1974,contact Land and Property Information NSW at www.lpi.nsw.gov.au or 1300 052 637
+The registered strata plan defines the boundaries between common property and can clarify what areas are common property.
+Contact NSW Land Registry Services or call 1300 052 637 for enquiries about interpretations of the plan or to buy a copy of a strata plan that was registered before 1 July 1974,